 It’s easy for customers to claim they don’t have any cash in the house, and they’re not necessarily lying.
 After all, they weren’t expecting jto have to call a plumber, and then they had to wait at home for you to arrive, so they probably never had the chance to swing by an ATM.
 But they’re always sure to have their credit card, so offering the option of having them pay with plastic can make a big difference to your bottom line.
 Let them know your payment policy ahead of time.
 When they call for service, before you lift a single wrench, tell them what the repairs will cost, and verify that you prefer credit card payments.
 Indeed, you have probably already noticed that customers ask about whether they can pay using a credit card, and if you are not the only plumber in town, there’s a good chance they will take their business to a plumber that can accomodate them.

-If you don’t want to carry around the extra equipment, you can sign up with a payment processor that has payment apps for smartphones.
+If you don’t want to carry around the extra equipment, you can sign up with a mobile payment processing system that has payment apps for smartphones.
 This facilitates instant payment, and the customer’s cash will be in your bank account within 24 to 72 hours.
 Credit card payments are safer than carrying around hundreds or thousands of dollars in cash.
 And credit cards can also be a lot faster than cash, when you consider how long it can take to chase down a delinquent payment.

 Save yourself the hassle